 Without the success of the Iron Man films, the Marvel Cinematic Universe couldn't exist.
-It's staggering to think about but there was a time when Marvel wasn't a blockbuster powerhouse.
-After the big comic collapse of the late '90s, Marvel sold the movie rights to their more heroes to keep the lights on.
+It's staggering to think about, but there was a time when Marvel wasn't a blockbuster powerhouse.
+After the big comic collapse of the late '90s, Marvel sold the movie rights to more heroes to keep the lights on.

 Enter Iron Man.
 By the mid-2000s, superhero movies were doing big business.
 Spider-Man had broken just about every theatrical record at the time for Sony Pictures and the X-Men movies were heavy hitters for Fox.
 So Marvel wanted in on their own game.
 So they decided to rally the heroes they had left and do something no one had ever done before: build a shared superhero universe onscreen.
 Iron Man was the first Marvel Studios movie, the one it was all riding on.